r-for-educators/flourish/README.md

 * Allow global YAML to flourish the whole document at once.

-* Allow user to specifiy the class wrapper for targets, so they can also write their own custom class CSS directly.
+* Allow user to specify the class wrapper for targets, so they can also write their own custom class CSS directly.

 * Add option to apply flourish to the code output as well.
 (This is fairly low-hanging fruit for text output but unlikely to work with complex output.)